SACD

 Visaton

-Makes a range of kits, mostly home audio speakers.
+Makes a large range of kits, mostly home audio speakers but some unusual models including models featuring full range drivers.

 Has a sizeable range of kits, primarily large floorstanders but also a few bookmounters and AV speakers, more info here.